newt0/gatsbybootcamp-transcription/12.Generating Slugs for Posts/chapter12.md

 And this is what we're going to tap into.
 We're going to take this.
 We're going to remove the entire path except for the file.
-Then we're going to remove the extension, leaving us with just the slug in this case, Gatsby or, in the case up above, just React.
+Then we're going to remove the extension, leaving us with just the slug in this case, Gatsby or, in the case up above, just `React`.
 Now there's actually a `node.js` module built in called Path, which allows us to manipulate the path.
 And that has a function which allows us to extract the file name from a complex path like the one we've seen.
 So we can find the documentation for this `@nodejs.org` here.